laminlabs/lamindb/docs/guide/get-started.md

 LaminDB is a distributed data management system in which users collaborate on DB _instances_.

-This is analogous to how developers collaborate on code in repositories, but unlike git and dvc, LaminDB is queryable by entities.[^integrate]
+This is analogous to how developers collaborate on code in repositories, but unlike git and dvc, LaminDB is queryable by entities.

-[^integrate]: Like git helps with integrating code across repositories, LaminDB helps with integrating data across instances.
+Like git helps with integrating code across repositories, LaminDB helps with integrating data across DB instances.

 ## What is a LaminDB instance?